-When you are setting out for your visa or citizenship appointment at the US Embassy in London, make sure to head to the right place.
+When you are setting out for your visa, citizenship, or re-entry permit appointment at the US Embassy in London, make sure to head to the right place.
 The post moved to the Battersea Park section of the London Borough of Wandsworth in mid-January 2018.

 The new US Embassy in London is accessible from Vauxhall or Battersea Park stations.
 Both are large bus, underground and train terminals.
 From either of these a transfer must be made to Bus 156 or 344 to get off at Elm Quay Court, or one could walk 10 minutes from Vauxhall or 16 minutes from Battersea Park station.